 We needed a cheap, reliable, portable USB solar charger.
 The solar USB charger we picked is the Nekteck 28w solar charger.
 It has IPX4 water resistance, dual USB and dual output and is simple to use.

 We have successfully used this portable solar charger to recharge AA, AAA, 18650 batteries and 21700 batteries with the sun.
 It is good for outdoor activities, camping, and trips.
 It also provides a USB power source if the grid is down due to a storm or blackout.

 Our Top Pick for USB Solar Charger – the Nekteck 28w

 The Nekteck 28watt Solar Charger can charge nearly any USB device with the sun.
-We have used the Nekteck to power battery packs, the Nitecore UMS4 Charger, XTAR VC4S and numerous other devices.
+We have used the Nekteck to power battery packs, the Nitecore UMS4 Charger, XTAR VC4SL (note it needs a USB C to USB converter) and numerous other devices.

 Nekteck 28 Specifications